vojtechmares/github-actions-training/README.md

       - run: echo "Hello world from second job"
 ```

+### Contexts

+Contexts are groups of related variables, that you can use in your workflows to write ifs, reference environment variables, secrets, environments, or get metadata from runner.

+Usually used contexts are:

+- **github** - references to Git ref, triggering event, etc.
+- **env** - environment variables, can also be referenced with classic shell notation `$ENV_VAR`
+- **secrets** - only way to access secrets

+For more information, see [docs](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/accessing-contextual-information-about-workflow-runs).

+**Using contexts**:

+Contexts and other GitHub Actions built-in function are accessible inside the `${{ env.MY_VAR }}` brackets.
+That way it is clearly distinguishable from regular shell variables.
+Also with GitHub Actions Visual Studio Code extension, you get syntax highlighting and intellisense.
+For more examples, see [Conditionals](#composite-actions).

 ### Conditionals

 Each job and/or step can contain an `if` statement, to further control execution.